tmagelinski/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Network Dynamics
+- Dynamic Community Detection
-- Community Detection
+- Heterogeneous Networks
-- ML on Networks
+- Heterogeneous Graph Embedding
 - Detection of Coordination on Social Media

 # Education to show in About widget